peterhinch/micropython_ra8875/docs/GUI.md

  returned.

 The callback is triggered if an item on the dropdown list is touched and that item is not currently selected (i.e. when a change occurs).
+Its first argument is the dropdown instance followed by any args specified to the constructor.

 ###### [Jump to Contents](./GUI.md#contents)